opensearch-project/data-prepper/data-prepper-plugins/csv-processor/README.md

 1) `exclude_keys`: Those keys of the events that the user wants to exclude while converting them to CSV Rows.
 2) `delimiter`: The user can provide the delimiter of choice.
 3) `header`: The user can provide the desired header for the resultant CSV file.
-4) `header_file_location`: Alternatively, the user can also provide header via a csv file instead of in the yaml.

 ## Developer Guide
 This plugin is compatible with Java 8 and up.
 See